Mystic Connecticut, USA Travel Guide

 A perfect spot to enjoy a pleasant treat and local ambiance.

-Combine visits to Mystic Seaport Museum and Mystic Aquarium with explorations of downtown and nearby Stonington Borough.
+Combine visits to Mystic Seaport Museum and Mystic Aquarium with explorations of the city center and nearby Stonington Borough.

 Dedicate full days to the major attractions, and half-days for exploring the historic districts, natural areas, or hidden gems.